jonathanopalise/lotus-ste/README.md

 ![Screenshot of current progress](https://github.com/jonathanopalise/lotus-ste/blob/master/screenshot.png)

-This project is at an early stage and no builds are currently available to end users.
+This project is under development and no builds are currently available to end users.

 ## Credits